ivadomed/model-spinal-rootlets/README.md

 ## Model Overview

-The model was trained on T2-weighted images and provides semantic (i.e., level-specific) segmentation of the dorsal spinal nerve rootlets.
+The model was trained on T2-weighted and MP2RAGE images and provides semantic (i.e., level-specific) segmentation of the dorsal and ventral spinal nerve rootlets C2-T1.

 ## How to use the model